yezhuoyang/QuantumLab/README.md

 # IBM Lab1: Quantum Circuits

-In this lab, you will learn and practice how to create quantum circuit and implement basic logic gates, such as AND, OR, XOR gate.
+In this lab, you will learn how to create quantum circuits and implement basic logic gates such as AND, OR, and XOR.
-We will grade you partly by the correctness of logical gate implementation.
+Grading will be based in part on the correctness of your logic gate implementations.

-To run autotest your self for function NOT,AND,NAND,OR,ANDOR for yourself, you can copy your implemention to test/testlogic.py file and excute the script directly.
+To run the autotests for functions `NOT`, `AND`, `NAND`, `OR`, and `ANDOR`, copy your implementation into `test/testlogic.py` and execute:

 ```console
 cd test